Travel insurance after a stroke

 Customers with pre-existing medical conditions

 If you have a serious health condition, your travel insurance is likely to be more expensive.
-Whatever happens, don’t lie to an insurance provider, because this could mean any claim you make is rejected.
-When you declare any medical conditions on our website, we’ll only show you quotes from insurance providers who will cover them, with no exclusions.
+However, you should always declare any medical conditions and tell your insurance provider the truth, because if you give false information your claim could be rejected.
+When you declare medical conditions on our website, we’ll only show you quotes from insurance providers that will cover them with no exclusions.

-If your condition is more serious, MoneyHelper has a directory of insurance providers who may be able to provide quotes over the phone.
-You can call them on 0800 138 7777.
+If your condition is more serious, MoneyHelper has a directory of insurance providers that may be able to offer quotes.

 You’ll have to let your provider know how many strokes you’ve had and how long ago they were.
 You’ll also be expected to say whether you’re awaiting any surgeries or scans relating to your condition and if you’ve had any transient ischaemic attacks (TIA), also known as mini-strokes.